WVC W2 Fund

 Our Investment Focus

-The W2 Fund invests between $25,000 and $250,000 in early stage companies.
-We are seeking companies with an established proof of concept and are poised for scalability.
+Willamette Valley Capital invests between $25,000 and $250,000 in early stage companies.
+We are seeking companies with an established proof of concept that are poised for scalability.

 While the merits of each investment will vary, we evaluate your venture according to the following criteria: